 What is a 529 Savings Plan?

-Individual states operate 529 Savings Plans as well as state education organizations, and educational institutions.
+Individual states, state education organizations and educational institutions all operate 529 savings plans.
 Choosing the 529 plan in your state of residence is not a requirement, nor does it always benefit you.
 A student may reside in California, enroll in Utah’s 529 Plan, and use that plan to attend college in Michigan.

-There are a variety of fees associated with 529 plans including an account opening fee, annual fee, and other plan fees.
-Before enrolling in a savings program, research all of the possible account fees and weigh that against the growth of your plan.
+There are a variety of fees associated with 529 plans, including an account opening fee, annual fee, and other plan fees.
+Before enrolling in a savings program, research all of the possible account fees and weigh them against the growth of your plan.
 Some states waive plan fees.
 Utah and Illinois are two states with the lowest fees for their 529 plans.

 Direct-Sold or Advisor